-- (8) "Bars" are defined as food and beverage service establishments that derived more than 50% of their revenue in the prior calendar year from the sale of alcoholic beverages. - (8) "COVID-Safe Practices" ("CSP") are those directives, guidelines, and recommendations for businesses and other public operations that are set out and memorialized in the document titled "All Together New Mexico: COVID-Safe Practices for Individuals and Employers".
-That document may be obtained at the following link https://cv.nmhealth.org/covid-safe-practices/. - (9) "Places of lodging" means all hotels, motels, RV parks, co-located short-term condominium rentals with a central check-in desk, and short-term vacation rentals. - (10) "Retail space" means any essential business that sells goods or services directly to consumers or end-users such as grocery stores or hardware stores and includes the essential businesses identified in the categories above: 1(d), 1(l), 1(m), 1(p), and 1(s).
+(8) "Bars" are defined as food and beverage service establishments that derived more than 50% of their revenue in the prior calendar year from the sale of alcoholic beverages.
+Bars must remain closed during the pendency of this Public Health Order.

+(9) "COVID-Safe Practices" ("CSPs") are those directives, guidelines, and recommendations for businesses and other public operations that are set out and memorialized in the document titled "All Together New Mexico: COVID-Safe Practices for Individuals and Employers".
+That document may be obtained at the following link https://cv.nmhealth.org/covid-safe-practices/.

+(10) "Places of lodging" means all hotels, motels, RV parks, co-located short-term condominium rentals with a central check-in desk, and short-term vacation rentals.

+(11) "Retail space" means any essential business that sells goods or services directly to consumers or end-users such as grocery stores or hardware stores and includes the essential businesses identified in the categories above: 1(d), 1(l), 1(m), 1(p), and 1(s).